 - Where is your desk placed?
 Try to avoid the hazard of breaking glass (windows and pictures).
-Make sure your exit route is clear. - Keep the space under your desk clear so you can "Drop, Cover and Hold On" shakeoutbc.ca/downloads/Drop!Cover!HoldOn!.pdf - Position file cabinets so that if they fall over, they will not block your exit from the office, or better still, have facilities secure them to the wall. - Make sure bookshelves are securely fastened to the wall with drywall anchors or screwed into the studs. - Keep items such as heavy books, binders and plants on the lower shelves of bookcases so they do not have as far to fall. - Consider a moving railing which can be placed in front of books to prevent them from falling off. - Keep file drawers and cupboard doors closed at all times. - Anchor computers, printers and any other heavy office equipment, if possible.
+Make sure your exit route is clear. - Keep the space under your desk clear so you can "Drop, Cover and Hold On" shakeoutbc.ca/how-to-run-adrill/drop-cover-and-hold-on - Position file cabinets so that if they fall over, they will not block your exit from the office, or better still, have facilities secure them to the wall. - Make sure bookshelves are securely fastened to the wall with drywall anchors or screwed into the studs. - Keep items such as heavy books, binders and plants on the lower shelves of bookcases so they do not have as far to fall.
+Consider a moving railing which can be placed in front of books to prevent them from falling off. - Keep file drawers and cupboard doors closed at all times. - Anchor computers, printers and any other heavy office equipment, if possible.
 If it is not possible to anchor them put a gripper/no slide mat under the equipment.